nsacyber/Hardware-and-Firmware-Security-Guidance/guidance/windows/Browsers.md

 1. In the console tree under **Computer Configuration**, expand the **Administrative Templates** folder, and then expand the **Google Chrome** folder.
 1. Double click **Enable Site Isolation for every site**.
 1. Select **Enabled** and click **OK**.

+### Opera
+Opera browser users can follow [similar guidance](https://blogs.opera.com/security/2018/01/opera-mitigates-critical-cpu-vulnerabilities/) for enabling Site Isolation since Opera is based on the same code base as Chrome:

+1. Visit **opera://flags/?search=enable-site-per-process** in the browser.
+1. Click **Enable**.
+1. Restart the browser.

 ## Verify mitigations